League of Women Voters of New Rochelle:

 - ...for more information.

-- This year is the 100th Anniversary of women's right to vote in New York State!
+- This year is the 100th anniversary of the Nineteenth Amendment

 Please Exercise Your Hard-Won Right to Vote